JDoddsNAIT/Unity-Scripts/dScripts/sample/README.md

 ## 🛠️ Requirements

-This script makes use of the following components and assets:
+These scripts make use of the following components and assets:
 - [`Transform`][transform] (Component)

 ## 📖 Description